 An Act to Promote Economic Development and Market Access for Emerging Businesses

-Section 10A of chapter 23A of the General Laws, as appearing in the 2014 Official Edition, is hereby amended by inserting after the word “companies”, in line 7, the following words: ; provided further, such agricultural items shall include cereal grains, malted grains, hops, fruits, flowers, plants, vegetables, or pure juices from fruits, vegetables or plants, herbs, other natural flavoring materials or extracts derived from infusions, percolations, or maceration of such materials.
+SECTION 1.
+Section 10A of chapter 23A of the General Laws, as appearing in the 2016 Official Edition, is hereby amended by inserting after the word “companies”, in line 7, the following words:- ; provided that such agricultural items shall include cereal grains, malted grains, hops, fruits, flowers, plants, vegetables, or pure juices from fruits, vegetables or plants, herbs, other natural flavoring materials or extracts derived from infusions, percolations, or maceration of such materials.

-For purposes of calculating the volume of production for the purposes of this section, an Emerging Brewery shall include the volume of products that are malt beverages as defined in section 1 of this chapter or are determined to be malt beverages for the purpose of federal or state law and produced by (1) the Emerging Brewery, (2) an officer or director of such Emerging Brewery, and (3) an affiliate of such Emerging Brewery, regardless of whether the affiliation is corporate or by management, direction, or control.
+For purposes of calculating the volume of production for the purposes of this section, an emerging brewery shall include the volume of products that are malt beverages as defined in section 1 or are determined to be malt beverages for the purpose of federal or state law and are produced by (1) the emerging brewery, (2) an officer or director of such emerging brewery, and (3) an affiliate of such emerging brewery, regardless of whether the affiliation is corporate or by management, direction, or control.

-(2) If the Emerging Brewery and the affected wholesaler cannot agree on the compensation due to the affected wholesaler under Subsection (c) above within the 90 days following the Emerging Brewery notice of its termination of the right to distribute any brands of malt beverages, either the affected wholesaler or the Emerging Brewery may request that the amount of compensation be determined by final binding arbitration conducted in the Commonwealth, applying the laws of the Commonwealth according to the arbitration process below.
+(2) If the emerging brewery and the affected wholesaler cannot agree on the compensation due to the affected wholesaler under subsection (c) within the 90 days following the emerging brewery notice of its termination of the right to distribute any brands of malt beverages, either the affected wholesaler or the emerging brewery may request that the amount of compensation be determined by final binding arbitration conducted in the commonwealth, applying the laws of the commonwealth according to the arbitration process below.